List of unproduced films based on DC Comics imprints: Y: The Last Man film

 Caruso remained "loosely attached" to the project, but New Line refused to acquiesce on its development as a stand-alone film as opposed to the trilogy Caruso (who has since moved on to direct the science fiction film I Am Number Four) preferred.
 Caruso commented: "I didn't think that you could take Yorick's story and put it in to a two-hour movie and do it justice...
 I just feel like it's too much for one screenplay".
 He ultimately walked away from the project.

 In March 2012, former Jericho writers Matthew Federman and Stephen Scaia entered final negotiations to write New Line's adaptation of the series, following in the footsteps of Vintar, Vaughan, and Ellsworth.
 J.C.
 Spink, Chris Bender and David Goyer were attached to produce; Mason Novick and Jake Weiner were executive producers.
 Reports in September suggested New Line was enthusiastic about the draft screenplay produced by Federman and Scaia, and had begun the process of meeting potential directors to hire for the project.

 Dan Trachtenberg was attached to direct the film in early 2013.
 In June, producer David Goyer revealed a script and suggested the film could go into production in 2014.
-However, in January 2014, Brian K. Vaughan stated: "It's my understanding that the rights to Y: The Last Man will revert to co-creator Pia Guerra and me for the first time in a decade if the planned New Line adaptation doesn't start shooting in the next few months".
+However, in January 2014, Brian K. Vaughan said: "It's my understanding that the rights to Y: The Last Man will revert to co-creator Pia Guerra and me for the first time in a decade if the planned New Line adaptation doesn't start shooting in the next few months".
 Trachtenberg later tweeted that the film was not happening.
 In a subsequent interview he noted that in fact "the rights reverted back to Brian quite a few months ago".

 A television series called "Y" starring Diane Lane as Yorick Brown's mother Senator Jennifer Brown, Imogen Poots as Yorick's sister Hero Brown, and Lashana Lynch as Agent 355 premiered on FX in 2020.

+Deathbed TV series

+In January 2021, TNT was set to develop a television series adaptation of Joshua Williamson and Riley Rossmo's Vertigo Comics limited series Deathbed, with Neil Reynolds writing the series and Julie Plec to executive produce via My So-Called Company along with Warner Bros.
+Television.
+There have been no further announcements since.